Why You Should Move to Dumbo, Brooklyn

 Variety of Housing Options

 Due to its close proximity to Manhattan and scenic views, DUMBO has become one of the city’s most expensive neighborhoods, so expect higher rents.
-Plus the entire neighborhood was designated as a historic district, which has only increased the cost of housing further.
-Still, if you want some amazing waterfront views and the charm of old school Brooklyn complete with cobblestone streets, then there’s really no other place like DUMBO.
+Plus, the entire neighborhood was designated as a historic district, which has only increased the cost of housing further.
+Still, if you want some amazing waterfront views and the charm of old school Brooklyn, complete with cobblestone streets, then there’s really no other place like DUMBO.

 So whether you’re looking for a loft, pre-war, or a high-rise, there’s definitely a place for you.
-Just be sure you can afford the price tag as DUMBO is one of the most expensive neighborhoods in New York City.
+Just be sure you can afford the price tag, as DUMBO is one of the most expensive neighborhoods in New York City.

 Fast Commutes

-Whether you work in Manhattan or Brooklyn, DUMBO is a great location for commuting as you have access to the A, C, and F lines.
-Getting to midtown takes around 15-20 minutes and you can easily get to Park Slope or Downtown Brooklyn in around the same time.
-If you prefer a more scenic commute, consider taking the NYC Ferry, which will take you to the Financial District in less than 5 minutes or to 34th street landing, which will take around half an hour.
+Whether you work in Manhattan or Brooklyn, DUMBO is a great location for commuting, as you have access to the A, C, and F lines.
+Getting to Midtown takes around 15-20 minutes, and you can easily get to Park Slope or Downtown Brooklyn in around the same time.
+If you prefer a more scenic commute, consider taking the NYC Ferry, which will take you to the Financial District in less than 5 minutes or to 34th Street Landing, which will take around half an hour.

-And while having a car in NYC isn’t the norm, if you do happen to have one, you can get to Midtown in about 15 minutes or less depending on traffic.
+And while having a car in NYC isn’t the norm, if you do happen to have one, you can get to Midtown in about 15 minutes or less, depending on traffic.
 You might be better off if you keep driving to the outer boroughs.
 While Brooklyn is certainly well-connected when it comes to public transportation, it might require a lot of train and bus transfers to get to the more remote areas.
 And if you want to go to Queens or Staten Island, chances are you’ll need to go into Manhattan first.
 However, if you drive, there are easy ways to access both locations via bridges, expressways, etc.

 Job Opportunities

 You don’t have to commute to Manhattan to find a great job.
 DUMBO is home to more tech companies than any other neighborhood in Brooklyn.
 In fact, it is home to 25 percent of NYC-based tech firms with 500 tech and creative companies within a 10-block radius.
-I
+In the early 2000s, many startups made their home in DUMBO due to the relatively cheap commercial rents, large open spaces, and talented workforce – most famously, Etsy, the e-commerce site focused on crafts and vintage items.
+Other larger companies include:

 • Biolite – off-grid energy products